I live an intense, pseudo-ascetic, life, focused on altruistic work, self-improvement, and personal-spiritual integrity.

 Work

-Anyone dating me in any recurring way will need to be ok with that, either because they have a similar orientation
+Anyone dating me in any recurring way will need to be ok with me working that, either because you have a similar orientation to the world themselves (maybe we can spend time coworking together?), or because you’re comfortable with a relationship that is emotionally intimate without being time-intensive.

 Honesty